Carrooi/Node-AresData/README.md

 ## Changelog

 * 1.1.3
-	Some companies haven't got an orientation number
+	+ Some companies haven't got an orientation number
+	+ Optimized dependencies

 * 1.1.2
 	+ Added some documentation